 I am a third year PhD student in the Astronomy and Astrophysics group at the University of Warwick.
 My supervisor is Prof. Peter Wheatley.
-I am studying how the evolution of close-in exoplanets is affected by the high energy radiation coming from their host stars.
+I am studying how the evolution of close-in exoplanets is affected by the X-rays emitted by their host stars.

 The Kepler mission has uncovered a surprising number of planets between Earth and Neptune in size that are not present in our Solar System.
 The masses and sizes of some of these planets are consistent with a solid rocky core surrounded by a large H-rich envelope (mini-Neptunes) that can double the planet's radius and yet comprise less than a percent of its mass; whereas others are most likely entirely rocky (super-Earths).
 These two populations appear as two distinct peaks in the radius distribution of Kepler planets, the Radius Gap, which is though to arise due to the evaporation of these envelopes.
 This phenomenon has been directly observed in Lyman-α and helium triplet transits, in which the extended atmosphere occults a larger amount of stellar photons than expected given the planet's optical radius.